alinursal/react-upload-files-front-end/README.md

 React Uploading Files - Only for front-end

-Please check on the main.js for codes
+Please check on the main.js for React codes

 link: https://alinursal.com/react-upload-files-exp/index.html